electronut/ElectronutLabs-Bumpy/README.md

 ## Updating Bumpy Firmware

-The latest binaries are included in the [firmware](firmware) diretory of this repository.
+The latest binaries are included in the [firmware](firmware) directory of this repository.

 In order to update the blackmagic probe firmware on Bumpy, you need to have [dfu-util](http://dfu-util.sourceforge.net/) installed in your system.